oVirt/ovirt-site/source/community/get-involved/wiki-rules-and-etiquette.html.md

 Before you start editing any page, kindly introduce yourself by adding your information to your wiki page.
 After you have registered your name in the wiki, you automatically have a personal wiki page located at `<nowiki>http://ovirt.org/wiki/User:</nowiki><username>`, where `<username>` is replaced by your oVirt wiki account name.
 You can also easily get to your wiki page by clicking your username in the top right-hand corner of each page of the wiki.

-For examples, take a look at [<http://ovirt.org/w/index.php?title=Special%3AAllpages&from>=&namespace=2 some wiki pages of our contributors]. *This link is broken, but I dont' know where to point it. --[daej](user:daejohnson)*
+For examples, take a look at [<http://ovirt.org/w/index.php?title=Special%3AAllpages&from>=&namespace=2 some wiki pages of our contributors]. *This link is broken, but I dont' know where to point it. --daej (daejohnson)*

 On your user page, make sure you mention at least your email address and, if you are on IRC often, your IRC nick and channel(s) you are often in.